JulieCat680/TrialsOfManaShaders/README.md

 ##### TODO: Add more examples of these effects

 #### SpecialFX Rim Lighting
+Implemented in the *MF_FXRim* material function.
 Used to highlight characters and weapons during special attacks.

 <span>
   <img src="https://raw.githubusercontent.com/JasonL663/TrialsOfManaShaders/master/Images/FXRim1.png" width="20%" />